WorldHealthOrganization/anthroplus/README.md

 To look at all parameters, type `?anthroplus_prevalence`.

-### Contribution
+### Contributions

 Contributions in the form of issues are very welcome.
-In particular if you find any bugs.

-### Using the package in your own analyses

-The package has been tested thoroughly, but we cannot guarantee that there aren’t any bugs nor comes this with any warranty (as with all open source software).
-If you find a bug or cannot reproduce results obtained with other implementations, please post an issue.
+In particular if you find any bugs or cannot reproduce results obtained with other implementations.